Hollow27/Scratch/README.md

 - Configure CloudFront to serve out our app
 - Point our domain with Route 53 to CloudFront
 - Set up SSL to serve our app over HTTPS

+All credits go to Jay and Frank at www.serverless-stack.com

+Appreciate what you two are doing!